Post Banner Image

 Credit: © f11photo/stock.adobe.com

-Nevada is one of five U.S. states where the price for a gallon of regular gasoline exceeds $5 on average.
-There’s little reprieve in other higher-quality categories, as Nevada ranks fourth for mid-grade, premium, and diesel gasoline.
+Nevada is one of six U.S. states where the price for a gallon of regular gasoline currently exceeds $5 on average.
+There’s little reprieve in other higher-quality categories, as Nevada also ranks in the top 10 for mid-grade, premium, and diesel gasoline.
 Reno has some of the highest gas prices in the state — you’ll currently pay nearly a quarter more per gallon of regular gasoline here than in the rest of Nevada.

 4. Oregon